|Purchasing Analyst I|

-Purchases supplies services and equipment for all city-parish agencies/departments above their regulatory requirements.
+Purchases supplies, services, and equipment for all City-Parish agencies/departments above their delegated authority.

-Monitors, evaluates and forecasts economic and market conditions to determine proper actions relative to contracts which will best serve the economy and supply needs of City-Parish agencies.
+Monitors, evaluates, and forecasts economic and market conditions to determine proper actions relative to contracts which will best serve the economy and supply needs of City-Parish departments/agencies.

-Functions as inspector by making on site visits to vendor sites and city agencies to investigate problems with goods received and to insure vendors' compliance with product specifications.
+Functions as an inspector by making on-site visits to vendor sites and City-Parish departments/agencies to investigate problems with goods received and to insure vendors' compliance with product specifications.

-Reviews and recommends for approval, emergency and other non-competitive purchases for agencies of the government; prepares change orders for purchase orders.
+Reviews and recommends the approval of emergency and other non-competitive purchases for agencies of the City-Parish; prepares change orders for purchase orders.

-Maintain a working knowledge of the ever changing La.
-Statue Title 38 and all rules, regulations, policies, procedures and public bid laws.
+Maintain a working knowledge of the La.
+Statute Title 38 and all rules, regulations, policies, procedures, and public bid laws.

-Responsible for adhering to all safety rules, procedures and practices and use personal protective equipment and devices provided as a condition of employment, if applicable.
-Also responsible for making safe work practices a part of all operations.
+Responsible for adhering to all safety rules, procedures and practices, and use of personal protective equipment and devices provided as a condition of employment; responsible for making safe work practices a part of all operations.